abigsmall/abigsmall.github.io/_posts/2015-09-17-things-that-have-tripped-me-up-while-writing-javascript.markdown

   return anotherFunction();
 }
 ```
 Ahh, much better.
 I’m not sure if linters can check for this.
 It would do me some good to do some research.
-I’ll do some later."
+I’ll do some later.